google/accompanist/README.md

 Accompanist is a labs like environment for new Compose APIs.
 We use it to help fill known gaps in the Compose toolkit, experiment with new APIs and to gather insight into the development experience of developing a Compose library.
 The goal of these libraries is to upstream them into the official toolkit, at which point they will be deprecated and removed from Accompanist.

+For more details like, why does this library exist?
+Why is it not part of AndroidX?
+Will you be releasing more libraries?
+Check out our [Accompanist FAQ](https://medium.com/p/b55117b02712).

 ## Compose versions

 Each [release](https://github.com/google/accompanist/releases) outlines what version of the Compose UI libraries it depends on.
 We are currently releasing multiple versions of Accompanist for the different versions of Compose: